 - Host: Injects faults into the physical machine.
 Operations such as shutdown the physical machine are supported.

 For details about the introduction and usage of each fault type, refer to the related documentation.

-Your Linux kernel version must be v2.17 or later.
+Your glibc version must be v2.17 or later versions.

 Set the version of Chaosd to be downloaded as the environment variable.
 For example, v1.0.0: